Crabbox docs

 }

-#Optional Interfaces
+#Optional interfaces

 Add optional capabilities as small interfaces instead of widening every backend.

-Cleanup is already optional:
+Cleanup is optional:

 type CleanupBackend interface {